 Charles Maurer, Ph.D.

 Dr. Maurer is a clinical psychologist and certified gambling counselor.
 Dr. Maurer became a member of the National Council on Problem Gambling (NCPG) in 1979.
 He was the founding president of the Washington State Council on Problem Gambling in 1991 (renamed the Evergreen Council/ECPG).
-He has served on the Board of Directors for a number of years, recently concluding a term as President of NCPG.
+He has served on the NCPG Board of Directors for a number of years, including terms as President.
 In June 2009, he received the Dr. Robert Custer Award for Lifetime Achievement from the National Council.
 He is active on a number of local and national levels to assist problem gamblers and their families.

 Jessica Cronce, Ph.D.

 Dr. Cronce has more than a decade of experience conducting research on the etiology, maintenance, and treatment of addictive behaviors, in particular, alcohol use and problematic gambling among young adults.
 She received her Ph.D. in clinical psychology from Yale University in 2009 and was awarded a postdoctoral fellowship at the Center for the Study of Health and Risk Behaviors in the Department of Psychiatry and Behavioral Sciences at the University of Washington.
 Her research experience is complemented by her clinical training in Cognitive-Behavioral Therapy, Motivational Interviewing, and Dialectical Behavior Therapy, which she has applied to the treatment of pathological gambling, substance use disorders, eating disorders, and emotional dysregulation among adolescents and young adults.
 Dr. Cronce joined the ECPG Board in 2011.